John Farnham: 1967–mid 1970s: Teen pop idol

-1980–85: Little River Band era
+1980–86: Little River Band era

-Farnham had met Glenn Wheatley, who was bass guitarist of 1960s rock group The Masters Apprentices, when both acts were managed by Sambell.
+Farnham met Glenn Wheatley, who was bass guitarist of 1960s rock group The Masters Apprentices, when both acts were managed by Sambell.
 Wheatley was now managing Little River Band (LRB), and Farnham signed with Wheatley in 1980.
 They decided his comeback single would be a reworking of The Beatles' "Help!", which was produced by LRB's Graeham Goble, it peaked at #8.
 Farnham was utilising a more adult contemporary pop style and the associated album, Uncovered, also produced by Goble, peaked at #20.
 The B-side of "Help" was another of Farnham's songwriting efforts "Jillie's Song", co-written with Goble.

-In recording the album, Farnham's studio band were guitarist Tommy Emmanuel (ex-Southern Star Band), keyboardist Mal Logan (ex-Renée Geyer Band, LRB), drummer Derek Pellicci (LRB) and bass guitarist Barry Sullivan (ex-Chain).
+In recording the album, Farnham's studio band were guitarist Tommy Emmanuel (ex-Southern Star Band), keyboardist Mal Logan (ex-Renée Geyer Band, LRB), drummer Derek Pellicci (LRB) and bass guitarist Barry Sullivan (ex-Chain, LRB).
 They became his tour band until Logan and Pellicci returned to their LRB commitments and were replaced by Sam McNally and David Jones, respectively.
 In 1980, Farnham also appeared in a TV series entitled Farnham and Byrne with former Young Talent Time teen star and 'Queen of Pop' Debra Byrne.
 Three other solo singles followed in 1981, but none of them charted into the top 50.

 In February 1982, after Glenn Shorrock had departed Little River Band, Farnham became their lead vocalist after recommendations by Goble and Wheatley.
 Farnham had initially resisted the idea of joining LRB, but Wheatley convinced him that Shorrock approved of the replacement.
 This continued Farnham's move away from cabaret and into rock music.